takuto-okuno-riken/mtess/README.md

 ## Citing GSDGM and MTESS Toolbox
-If you find GSDGM and MTESS Toolbox useful in your research, please consider citing:
+If you find GSDGM and MTESS Toolbox useful in your research, please cite it as follows:

 Takuto Okuno, Junichi Hata, Yawara Haga, Kanako Muta, Hiromichi Tsukada, Ken Nakae, Hideyuki Okano, Alexander Woodward, ["Group Surrogate Data Generating Models and Similarity Quantifiation of Multivariate Time-Series: A Resting-State fMRI Study"](https://www.yahoo.com/), work in progress.